-Note: I first posted this on Ricochet, almost five years ago.
+Note: I first posted this on Ricochet, several years ago.
 I’d been there quite a while by then, but I was still a bit shy about posting my own stuff, and I think the over eighty comments it garnered might have made it my most popular effort to that point.

 Well, maybe “popular” is the wrong word.

-Five years on, I still think I’m correct in that.
+Six years on, I still think I’m correct in that.
 And in the context of current events, perhaps even more so.
 Better to teach the young people of both sexes to behave decently, to treat each other with respect and to speak to each other kindly; while at the same time, teaching them to stand up for themselves, and to deal with it themselves, when they run into a weirdo, a cad, a nasty bitch, or a jackass; than it is to terrify entire generations into silence and isolation for fear that someone will take “offense” from a pleasant, perfectly innocent, well-meant remark which might then end a career, or result in someone’s cancellation from social media.